AI-comp/Terraforming/README.md

   1. Copy a URL of suitable version on the above site
   1. Menu > Help > Install new software
   1. Enter the copied URL on the textbox of "Enter with" then push enter key
-1. Install m2e-scala connector on Eclipse (the following URL indicates a update site instead of a web page)
+1. Install m2e-scala connector on Eclipse Juno (4.2)
   1. Copy the following URL: http://alchim31.free.fr/m2e-scala/update-site/
   1. See the following web page and install suitable version
      http://scala-ide.org/download/current.html